Skip to main content

 Immunotherapy

 Immunotherapy is treatment that boosts your immune system to attack the cancer cells.
 Different types of immunotherapy can be used to treat bladder cancer.
-These drugs can be put right into the bladder (as a liquid) or given into a vein.
+These drugs can either be put right into the bladder (as a liquid) to treat some early-stage bladder cancers, or they can be given into a vein to help treat more advanced bladder cancers.

 Side effects of immunotherapy

 Immunotherapy can cause different side effects depending on which drug is used.
-These tend to be mild, such as feeling tired or having an upset stomach, but in some people the side effects can be serious.
+Most side effects tend to be mild, such as feeling tired or having an upset stomach, but in some people the side effects can be serious.
 Most side effects go away after treatment ends.

 If you have side effects, talk to your cancer care team so they can help.